-California law addresses two main types of welfare fraud: recipient fraud and internal fraud.
+California Welfare & Institutions Code 10980 addresses two main types of welfare fraud: recipient fraud and internal fraud.

-Internal welfare fraud is when government employees play a role in assigning or distributing welfare benefits to recipients whom they know are ineligible.
+Internal welfare fraud is when government employees play a role in assigning or distributing benefits to recipients whom they know are ineligible.

-Most welfare fraud charges are wobblers, which means prosecutors have discretion to file the cases as felonies or misdemeanors.
+Most welfare fraud charges are wobblers, which means prosecutors have the discretion to file the cases as felonies or misdemeanors.
 A conviction can mean probation, fines, restitution, and possible time in jail or state prison.
 But if you can pay back all or a substantial part of the money, this can get you leniency...and sometimes a dismissal of the charges altogether.

 In article below, our California criminal fraud attorneys1 explain California's welfare fraud laws by addressing the following: